1. The Parents

 As each Nigerian state has unique adoption requirements and restrictions, prospective adoptive parents should be certain to understand the information pertinent to the state from which they are adopting.
 The USCIS offices strongly recommend that hopeful parents not attempt to process their adoption through local officials who may attempt to circumvent the legal process.

 In 2021, 111 children were placed in US homes by Nigeria’s Ministry of Youth & Social Development in US homes.
 There were 83 placed in 202 and 116 placed in 2019.

 Nigeria is not a Hague-convention nation.
 Therefore no Median Adoption Service Provider Convention Fee is documented in the State Department’s FYE 2021 Annual Report.
 However, hopeful adoptive families should expect the costs to range from $40,000 to $55,000, factoring in documentation, travel, and living expenses.

 8. The Needs

 There is a wide range of special needs represented by the children available for adoption from Nigeria, including being part of a sibling group.
-Typically, sibling groups include children 7 and older.
+Typically, sibling groups include children seven and older.
 Older children (5 and up) usually have identified special needs, ranging from mild or correctable to severe, including emotional, developmental, and physical conditions.
-It’s important to remember that children in orphanages frequently also develop behavioral and emotional needs related to living in institutional care as opposed to a family.
+It’s important to remember that children in orphanages frequently also develop behavioral and emotional needs related to living in institutional care instead of a family.